spences10/mcp-sse/SETUP.md

 - A fresh Ubuntu server (Ubuntu 24.04)
 - Root access or sudo privileges

-- jq installed (will be automatically installed if missing)
+Required packages (will be automatically installed if missing):
+- jq (for JSON processing)
+- unzip (for Deno installation)

 ## Installation